mori-b/aioconnectors/README.md

 USAGE

 aioconnectors provides the ConnectorManager class which runs the connectors, and the ConnectorAPI class which sends and receives messages.
-It also provides a command line tool accessible by typing "python3 -m aioconnectors --help".
+It also provides a command line tool accessible by typing

+    python3 -m aioconnectors --help

-1- If you choose to use encryption, the first step is to call "python3 -m aioconnectors create_certificates <optional_directory_path>" If you don't specify optional_directory_path, certificates will be created in cwd.
+1. If you choose to use encryption, the first step is to call

+    python3 -m aioconnectors create_certificates <optional_directory_path>

+If you don't specify optional_directory_path, certificates will be created in cwd.
 This results in the creation of 2 directories : certificates/server and certificates/client.
 All you have to do is copy certificates/server to your server, and certificates/client to your client.

-2- You have 2 options to run your connectors, either through the command line tool, or programmatically.
+2. You have 2 options to run your connectors, either through the command line tool, or programmatically.
-2-a : command line tool
+2.a. : command line tool
+- To configure the Connector Manager, create a <config_json_path> file based on the Manager template json.
+Relevant for both server and client.

-    - type "python3 -m aioconnectors print_config_templates"
+    python3 -m aioconnectors print_config_templates

-        configure the printed Manager template json, one for server and one for client, and save it at <config_json_path>
+-Then create you connector (both server and client)

-    - type "python3 -m aioconnectors create_connector <config_json_path>", for your server and client.
+    python3 -m aioconnectors create_connector <config_json_path>

 2-b : programmatically, an example is provided in aioconnectors_test.py
-        - to create and start a connector : connector_manager = aioconnectors.ConnectorManager(config_file_path=config_file_path)
+to create and start a connector :

-        loop = asyncio.get_event_loop()
+    connector_manager = aioconnectors.ConnectorManager(config_file_path=config_file_path)
     task_manager = loop.create_task(connector_manager.start_connector())

-        - to stop a connector :
+to stop a connector :

     await connector_manager.connector.stop(hard=False)

-        - to shutdown a connector :
+to shutdown a connector :

     connector_manager.connector.shutdown_sync()
     del connector_manager

 You don't have to use a config file (config_file_path), you can also directly initialize your ConnectorManager kwargs, as shown in aioconnectors_test.py

-3- You have 2 options to send/receive messages with the API, either through the command line tool, or programmatically.
+3. You have 2 options to send/receive messages with the API, either through the command line tool, or programmatically.

-3-a : command line tool
+3.a : command line tool
+To configure the Connector API, create a <config_json_path> file based on the API template json.
+Relevant for both server and client.

-    - type "python3 -m aioconnectors print_config_templates"
+    python3 -m aioconnectors print_config_templates

-        configure the printed API template json, one for server and one for client, and save it at <config_json_path>.
-You can use it as a sole argument to create a ConnectorAPI
-3-b : or you can directly initialize your ConnectorAPI kwargs
+3.b : or you can directly initialize your ConnectorAPI kwargs

 Then you can send and receive messages by calling the following coroutines in your program, as shown in aioconnectors_test.py, and in __main__.py (test_receive_messages and test_send_messages)
 To send messages :

     await connector_api.send_message()

 This returns a status (True or False).
 If you set the await_response kwarg to True, this returns the response : a (transport_json , data, binary) triplet

+To register to receive messages of a specific type :

+    loop.create_task(connector_api.start_waiting_for_messages(message_type='', message_received_cb=message_received_cb))

-To register to receive messages of a specific type : loop.create_task(connector_api.start_waiting_for_messages(message_type='', message_received_cb=message_received_cb)) message_received_cb is a coroutine receiving and processing the message triplet (transport_json, data, binary).
+message_received_cb is a coroutine receiving and processing the message triplet (transport_json, data, binary).

-4- More details about the ConnectorManager and ConnectorAPI arguments. logger=None, use_default_logger=True, default_logger_log_level='INFO'
+4. More details about the ConnectorManager and ConnectorAPI arguments.

+    logger=None, use_default_logger=True, default_logger_log_level='INFO', config_file_path=<path>

 config_file_path can be the path of a json file like the following, or instead you can load its values as kwargs, as shown in aioconnectors_test.py

-ConnectorManager class arguments, used to create a connector {
+Here is an example of config_file_path, with ConnectorManager class arguments, used to create a connector

+    {
     "certificates_directory_path": null,
     "client_name": null,
     "connector_files_dirpath": "/tmp/aioconnectors",